2013 Munster Senior Hurling Championship final: Summary

+Details

 Reaction

 Limerick manager John Allen believed the element of surprise and a well drilled and disciplined panel of players were the deciding factors in their victory over Cork.

-Allen, who is in his second year as manager, said he had absolute faith that his players would deliver the victory on the big day.
+Allen, who was in his second year as manager, said he had absolute faith that his players would deliver victory on the big day.

-Cork manager Jimmy Barry-Murphy criticised the decision to send off Patrick Horgan in the first half saying "It was an unbelievable decision that is all I can say, anyone that was at the match can judge for themselves."
+Cork manager Jimmy Barry-Murphy criticised the decision to send off Patrick Horgan in the first half, saying "It was an unbelievable decision that is all I can say, anyone that was at the match can judge for themselves."

-Speaking on the Sunday game programme later that night, former Cork goalkeeper Donal Og Cusack agreed that the sending off was harsh, saying "I think it was extremely harsh - I don’t think the intention was there, I know technically the referee can say he made the right decision but referees are encouraged to use their common sense."
+Speaking on The Sunday Game programme later that night, former Cork goalkeeper Donal Óg Cusack agreed that the sending off was harsh, saying "I think it was extremely harsh - I don't think the intention was there, I know technically the referee can say he made the right decision but referees are encouraged to use their common sense."

-Declan Hannon, Richie McCarthy and James Ryan were shortlisted by the Sunday game panel for the Man of the Match award before confirming James Ryan as the winner.
+Declan Hannon, Richie McCarthy and James Ryan were shortlisted by The Sunday Game panel for the Man of the Match award before confirming James Ryan as the winner.